Imprinting persistent currents in tunable fermionic rings: APPENDIX B: THEORETICAL METHODS

-Figure \ref{Fig:theor_spiral_defect}(a) shows the time evolution of the winding number $w$ and of the number of emitted vortices $N_v$ for $w_0\geq w_c=6$, where $w_0=6, \,7,\, 8$ profiles are the ones shown in Fig.~\ref{Fig4}(a).
-All reported numerical data are fitted to provide the data reported as shaded region in Fig.~\ref{Fig4}(c-e).
+Figure \ref{Fig:theor_spiral_defect}(a) shows the time evolution of the winding number $w$ and of the number of emitted vortices $N_v$ for $w_0>w_c=6$, where $w_0=7, 8$ profiles are the ones shown in Fig.~\ref{Fig4}(a).
+All reported numerical data are fitted to provides the data reported as shaded region in Fig.~\ref{Fig4}(c-e).
 In GPE simulations we find two critical circulation values: the first one, $w_c=6$, indicates the onset of dissipation, which happens through phase slippage caused by vortices entering from the inner edge of the ring.
 If we further increase $w_0$, we exceed a second critical value $w_{c2}=8$ such that for $w_0>w_{c2}$ also antivortices (of opposite charge with respect to the winding number) could be emitted into the superfluid.
-The interactions of vortices with antivortices, but also with other vortices or sound waves, causes annihilations or vortices/antivortices leaving the bulk, leading to the $N_v$ decrease in time.
+The interactions of vortices with antivortices, but also with other vortices or sound waves, cause annihilations or vortices/antivortices leaving the bulk, leading to the $N_v$ decrease in time.
 For $w_c<w_0<w_{c2}$ the vortex number remains instead constant to its maximum value.
 Following the interferograms in time, as shown for $w_0=8$ in Fig.~\ref{Fig:theor_spiral_defect}(b1-b4), we note that as the total number of vortices increases, the winding number decreases in time by keeping their sum equal to $w_0$.
-The relation $N_v^{\mbox{ {tot}}} = w_0 - w_F $ remains a good approximation even for higher $w_0$, as shown in Fig.~\ref{Fig4}(c).
+The relation $N_v^{\mathrm tot} = w_0 - w_F $ remains a good approximation even for higher $w_0$, as shown in Fig.~\ref{Fig4}(c).
+We note that the curves at $w_0>7$ are not monotonically decreasing in time, but they all present a unit increment of $w$ at $t \simeq 50 \,$ms, and those at $w_0>8$ also a second one at $t \simeq 100 \,$ms. Here, the numerical images show a vortex leaving the superfluid density towards the center of the ring, after the interaction with other vortices and density excitations, and a consequent increase of $w$ by one quantum.
+Such an effect happens only for high $w_0$, when a large number of vortices is emitted, and it is observable also in the darkest green dataset of Fig.~\ref{Fig4}(a).
+The experimental shot-to-shot fluctuations are too large to provide a conclusive demonstration of such vortex expulsion.